Priatek Plaza

-Priatek Plaza, also known as One Progress Plaza, is a 28-story skyscraper designed by Jung Brannen Associates located at 200 Central Avenue in downtown St. Petersburg, Florida.
-It was completed in 1990, and at 117.65 m, it is the second tallest building in the city after One St. Petersburg, tallest building in Pinellas County, and has the largest tenant occupancy in a commercial office building on the entire South West coast of Florida.
-The tower was formerly known as the Bank of America Tower, and One Progress Plaza.
+Priatek Plaza, formerly known as One Progress Plaza and the Bank of America Tower, is a 28-story skyscraper designed by Jung Brannen Associates located at 200 Central Avenue in downtown St. Petersburg, Florida.
+It was completed in 1990, and at 117.65 m, it is one of the tallest buildings in the city, and has the largest tenant occupancy in a commercial office building on the entire South West coast of Florida.

 On September 18, 2015, Kucera Properties announced that the tower would be renamed Priatek Plaza after the company Priatek.
 Priatek, which occupies about 8000 sqft on the 23rd floor of the tower, had moved its headquarters into the tower after Kucera Properties had offered them an undisclosed amount.
 The official dedication ceremony for the new plaza's name was held on September 17, 2015.

 Other major tenants located in Priatek Plaza include The Mill Restaurant, Merrill Lynch, American Express Serve, Raymond James, and iQor.